vmpires/vmpires/README.md

 ### Welcome! 👋

-:rocket: My name is Victor, and I'm a software engineer acting remotely from São Paulo/SP.
+:rocket: My name is Victor, and I'm a software engineer from São Paulo/SP.

 :seedling: I'm currently acting as a Junior Software Engineer at Grana Capital.